“I have learned how to control my feelings better. RULER has helped me to think more positive things in life. It has made me a kinder person.”

 The Yale Center for Emotional Intelligence, in partnership with the Yale University School of Medicine Department of Psychiatry and the Bridgeport Public School System, will be implementing RULER, the Center for Emotional Intelligence’s evidence-based, train-the-trainer approach to social and emotional learning.
 This new collaboration is designed to help Bridgeport, Connecticut public schools integrate RULER and develop a sustainable framework for the evaluation and performance management of essential life skills, social and emotional learning, and school climate outcomes.

-Working with senior researchers in the School of Medicine Department of Psychiatry and with staff at the Wilbur Cross public elementary school serving students in grades K-8, in Bridgeport, the Yale Center for Emotional Intelligence will implement RULER programming, which is based on the notion that when students can recognize, understand, and regulate their emotions effectively, they can persevere and succeed.
+Working with senior researchers in the School of Medicine Department of Psychiatry and with staff of the Bridgeport Public Schools, the Yale Center for Emotional Intelligence will implement RULER programming, which is based on the notion that when students can recognize, understand, and regulate their emotions effectively, they can persevere and succeed.
 This partnership will also lead to the creation and implementation of a performance management tracking system that will allow teachers and administrators to collect and use data from students, teachers, and parents to evaluate the impacts of RULER as well as academic progress.
-The data collected from this model school will serve as the baseline measurement for future evaluation of student outcomes including life skills and social emotional skills, as well as school climate outcomes.
+The data collected will also support future evaluation of student outcomes including life skills and social emotional skills, as well as school climate outcomes.

 Percentage of students eligible for free or reduced lunch: 100%